My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 I was a little disappointed to see the prices go up rapidly after a year, though you can still test out GoDaddy without committing to a full year with its free plan.

-I should mention the free plan has some limitations, such as banner ads advertising GoDaddy and no custom domain name – which is a big con for small businesses.
+I should mention the free plan has some limitations, such as banner ads advertising GoDaddy and no custom domain name – which is a big drawback for small businesses.
 But this free plan is great for giving the website builder a spin without having to commit any payments straight away.

 Are There Additional Fees I Should Know About?